xalexalex/via/README.md

 # Configuration

-`$HOME/.config/via/shortcuts` is a list of applications or quick shell commands.
-See [shortcuts.example](shortcuts.example) for examples.

-`$HOME/.config/via/websites` is a list of websites.
-See [websites.example](websites.example) for examples.
+`via-feed` is a simple script that generates the options and writes them to standard output.
+In its default state, the user can conveniently edit the `shortcuts` and `websites` files, but he is encouraged to edit `via-feed` itself.

-You can edit the `find` command in the main `via` script to tweak it to your liking.
-In particular, you should tweak between the `\( — \)` to exclude big folders you don't need indexed.
-The `find` command shouldn't take more than 100 milliseconds; if it does, take a look at the `separate-cache` branch.
+In particular, the `find` command may be tweaked to exclude big folders that shouldn't be indexed.

+`via-feed` shouldn't take more than 100 milliseconds for best usability; if it does, either try tweaking it to make it faster, or take a look at the `separate-cache` branch.

 # Installation